Romania: Renault recalls 13,300 vehicles to replace air bags

-BUCHAREST, Romania (AP) — French carmaker Renault has recalled some 13,300 Dacia automobiles in Romania over safety issues with the driver’s air bag inflator.
+BUCHAREST, Romania (AP) — French carmaker Renault said Tuesday it was recalling some 13,300 Dacia automobiles in Romania over safety issues with the driver’s air bag inflator.

 The company said it was recalling the Dacia Logan, Lodgy and Dokker, all manufactured in Romania, citing possible defects in the case of a collision.
 It said motorists could get the inflators replaced free of charge at Dacia dealers.